Open Accessibility Menu

 Vascular Procedures

-Consuming excessive amounts of cholesterol causes a substance referred to as plaque to line the body’s veins and arteries.
+Plaque buildup in the arteries, a process known as atherosclerosis, is influenced by factors like high LDL cholesterol, inflammation, and lifestyle choices rather than just excessive dietary cholesterol intake.
+This buildup can restrict blood flow and lead to various health issues.
 When plaque builds up too much, it limits the flow of blood in the body, leading to a myriad of health problems.
 Vascular surgeries are designed to remove plaque and blood clots so the blood can flow freely again.
 There are a few different ways to do this.

 Vascular operations include: